 Squats are often referred to as, “The King of Lower Body Exercises”.

-So, we expect the quads, glutes, hamstrings, and supporting muscles to be worked.
+So, you would expect the quads, glutes, hamstrings, and supporting muscles to be worked.

 You’ve Turned the Bottom of the Squat into a Good Morning

 I’ll openly admit that the hamstrings are worked to some degree during squats.

 In fact, I too have had extremely sore hamstrings after squats.